rhowel33/rhowel33.github.io/index.md

 pursuit of projects centered around machine learning and computational applications that have a positive impact on the world.
 I thrive on problem-solving, relishing the challenge of fixing anything that's broken – be it mechanical systems or lines of code.
+I host my own server for media, back-ups and intense coding programs.

 ## Projects

-Above are some of animations of my work, including 3 body problem, The Figure 8 Orbit, and the Hiphop Orbit.
+Below are some of animations of my work, including 3 body problem, The Figure 8 Orbit, and the Hiphop Orbit.
 There is also a wavelet transform of time series data representing the river water quality from across the United States.